foxthebomb/MarkovChain/README.md

-# MarkovChain
+# Markov Chain Generator

+## General Info
-JS-based Markov Chain Generator for a webpage
+JS-based Markov Chain Generator for use on a webpage

-# Requirements
+## Notes
 -Assumes two textareas 'input' and 'output' for these purposes -Radio Group 'level' that sets length of n-gram frame